 These are just a few of what is out there.
 Do a quick google search and there are more than you may want to read.
 There’s even a Pinterest page dedicated to it.

 While some of these at home remedies might work great, we know you’d prefer to avoid the itchy dangerous mosquito bites all together.
-We want you and your family to stay bite and itch free.
+We want to help keep your family from itching and fighting the bite this season.
 If you are interested in receiving mosquito treatments this summer, please give us a call.
 We are happy to help in any way we can.
-336-617-5268 or email us at email@example.com